 Scissors.
 Comparison between blades of curved Mayo scissors (left) and Metzenbaum scissors (right).

 Scissors.
 Comparison between blades of iris scissors (left) and Metzenbaum scissors (right).

 FORCEPS AND NEEDLE DRIVERS

 Forceps serve as an extension of the surgeon’s fingers and have a variety of lengths and tips.
 DeBakey or smooth forceps have cross-serrated ends and fine tips and are useful for handling fine tissue pedicles and for isolating vessels.
-Similarly, Russian forceps have cross-serrated blades but wider ...
+Similarly, Russian forceps have cross-serrated blades but wider tips and offer ...